greate43/Chat-App/README.md

 # Chat-App
- This chat app is slack clone.it uses heruku and node api as beckend service
+ This chat app is slack clone.it uses heroku and node api as backend service